 - volleyball lessons were held in Miyoshi City and other cities.

 From June to July each year, present and former Mazda Group employees and their family members visit social-service facilities to work as volunteers.
 The volunteers work with people at the facilities to maintain farm fields and cut grass, and assist them in visiting the memorial cenotaph for A-bomb victims.
 Through these volunteer activities, Mazda has deepened interaction with people at the facilities since 1986 (employee-management cooperation program).

-The Mazda Technical College provides classes with the theme of enabling students to understand the meaning of corporate community contributions to help resolve familiar social and community issues.
-After having recognized community issues, students strive to find solutions in cooperation with local residents and others concerned.
+The Mazda Technical College provides classes with the theme of enabling students to understand the meaning of corporate community contributions to help find and resolve familiar social and community issues from a resident perspective.
+Students strive to implement solutions in cooperation with local residents and others concerned.

 To contribute to community revitalization through active participation in community events

 Each year, Mazda has taken part in the Hiroshima Flower Festival since its inception in 1977.
 The Festival, held on the consecutive holidays in May, is one of the largest events held in Hiroshima Prefecture.
 The Company hosts the Mazda Zoom-Zoom Plaza, where vehicles are exhibited and events that are fun for both children and their parents are organized.

 - ATENZA and CX-5, equipped with SKYACTIV TECHNOLOGY, were on display.
 In addition, an exhibition booth was set up to commemorate the J1 League championship of Sanfrecce Hiroshima.

 - Handcraft Section and kids quiz rally for traffic safety were arranged.